emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     (Kent Beck [#fnxp]_)

 "`Extreme Programming Explained`_" by Kent Beck is one of the most valuable books I've ever read.

+    "To make agile work, you need solid technical practices.
+    A lot of agile education under-emphasizes these, but if you skimp on this you won't gain the productivity and responsiveness benefits that agile development can give you (stranding you at level 1 of the agile fluency model.)
+    This is one of the reasons that I still think that Extreme Programming is the most valuable of the named agile methods as a core and starting point."
+    ("`Agile Software Development <https://martinfowler.com/agile.html>`__" by Martin Fowler)

 Further reading